NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 == Simulation Graphical Tool

-To facilitate the development of the model we've created a graphical tool capable of visually represent and interact with the simulation model.
+To facilitate the development of the model we've created a graphical tool capable of visually representing and interacting with the simulation model.
 The tool supports 3 working modes: editor, trace visualizer and live visualizer.

 Creating a simulation scenario requires deciding on various parameters, such as the map dimensions, agent placements, locations of fires and exits, and specific agent parameters like a _drone_'s vision range.
 To facilitate the placement of entities on the map, the graphical tool can be launched in editor mode.
 This mode enables selective placement of entities through a combination of mouse and keyboard inputs:
 - Clicking the mouse places an entity in a cell.